Homelessness in California: Climate

+Subgroups

 Youth

 Under the federal McKinney-Vento Act, schools are required to count their homeless students throughout the school year to ensure they receive services.
 Homeless students also have the right to stay enrolled in their original school even if they move.

 Of all unaccompanied homeless young people (under the age of 25 not accompanied by parents or guardians) in the United States, 24% live in California.
 They represent about 5% of the homeless people in California.
 60% of them are unsheltered.

 Young people experience unaccompanied homelessness through various circumstances.
 Some are forced from their homes by parents who reject their gender identity or sexual orientation, react negatively to their pregnancy, or perpetrate abuse.
 Others leave their homes to escape abuse, neglect, conflict, or poverty.

 In addition, more than 220,000 public school (K–12) students in California experienced homelessness in 2020–21.

-In FY 2016 the Department of Housing and Urban Development (HUD) began funding the Youth Homelessness Demonstration Program (YHDP), "a coordinated community approach to preventing and ending youth homelessness."
+In FY 2016, the Department of Housing and Urban Development (HUD) began funding the Youth Homelessness Demonstration Program (YHDP), "a coordinated community approach to preventing and ending youth homelessness."
 For FY 2022, the HUD awarded $60 million to target youth homelessness in 16 communities, including California's Riverside County.
 HUD said this was meant to "support a wide range of housing programs, including rapid rehousing, permanent supportive housing, transitional housing, and host homes."

-During the 2022-23 school year, the homeless rate of students enrolled in California schools rose 9%, from the previous year, to 230,443.
-Schools related the spike in the rate of homelessness due to both families’ worsening financial situations and improved identification efforts.
+During the 2022–23 school year, the homeless rate of students enrolled in California schools rose 9%, from the previous year, to 230,443.
+Schools related the spike in the rate of homelessness due to both families' worsening financial situations and improved identification efforts.

 Women and LGBTQ+

-A 2023 study examined the demographics and experiences of California's homeless population, including gender and sexual orientation.
+A 2023 study examined the role of gender and sexual orientation in homelessness.

-The study revealed that men comprise 69% of California's homeless population, women 30%, and transgender or non-binary individuals 1%.
-Regarding sexual orientation, about "9% of participants identified as being lesbian, gay, bisexual, pansexual, queer, or another non-heterosexual sexual identity".
+The study revealed that women comprise 30% of California's homeless population, and transgender or non-binary individuals 1%.
+About "9% of participants identified as being lesbian, gay, bisexual, pansexual, queer, or another non-heterosexual sexual identity".

+In California, 8% of homeless women are pregnant and 26% have been pregnant while homeless.
+Homeless people who are pregnant often struggle with access to care and face discrimination from healthcare providers which deters them from seeking healthcare when they need it.

+66% of unhoused families are headed by women.